bobvantiel/bobvantiel.github.io/menu/publications.md

 **in preparation**

+* **Bob van Tiel**, Michael Franke, Uli Sauerland, and Philippine Geelhand.
+Bespoke probabilistic modelling reveals subtle effects of autism on pragmatic optimisation in the expression of quantification.

 * Chao Sun, Elizabeth Pankratz, and **Bob van Tiel**. <a href="http://dx.doi.org/10.2139/ssrn.4980524" target="_blank">Polarity and the online processing of scalar inferences</a>.

 **to appear**

+* Federica Longo, Daniele Panizza, Greta Mazzaggio, and **Bob van Tiel**.
+The (in)felicity of a dog or a reindeer.
+On the interpretation and processing of ignorance and scalar inferences triggered by disjunction.
+Proceedings of Sinn und Bedeutung 30.

 * **Bob van Tiel**. <a href="https://bobvantiel.github.io/docs/ApproachesV1.pdf" target="_blank">Approaches to scalar inferences</a>.
 In Antonio Fábregas, Laia Mayol, Clàudia Pons-Mol, and Yanina Prystauka (Eds.), The Cambridge handbook of linguistic interfaces.
 Cambridge University Press.